NastasiaSaby/php7-way/exercises/null-its-null/problem/problem.md

 Write a program that prints the first command-line argument if the second is null.
+As a result, if the second argument is not null, it will write it.

-You must use the null coalescing operator.
+You must use the null coalescing operator `??`.

 ----------------------------------------------------------------------
 ## HINTS